NoorHafsa17/PRODIGY_CS_03/PRODIGY_CY_03/README.md

 }

 7. Why This Tool Is Different

+This table will render correctly:

 Capability	Typical Checkers	This Tool
-Detect invented/human words	✖	✔
+Detect invented/human words	No	Yes
-Detect CamelCase	✖	✔
+Detect CamelCase	No	Yes
-Pronounceability detection	✖	✔
+Pronounceability detection	No	Yes
-PCFG-style modeling	✖	✔
+PCFG-style modeling	No	Yes
-Realistic crack-time	✖	✔
+Realistic crack-time	No	Yes
-Validated strong suggestions	✖	✔
+Validated strong suggestions	No	Yes

-Uses attacker strategy modeling, not superficial entropy-based scoring.

 8. Use Cases

 Cybersecurity awareness